MinglangYin/DIMON/README.md

 ## Environments
 python >= 3.7.4
-torch >= 1.2.0 (this legacy version is compatible with CUDA==10.2,  new version can be used if CUDA driver is compatible.) pip >= 24.0 torch version has to be compatible with the CUDA driver. https://pytorch.org/get-started/previous-versions/
+torch >= 1.2.0 (this legacy version is compatible with CUDA==10.2, the new versiosn can be used if CUDA driver is compatible.) pip >= 24.0 torch version has to be compatible with the CUDA driver. https://pytorch.org/get-started/previous-versions/

-% step 0: download data to the main folder

-% step 1: create a virtual environment and install packages python -m venv dimon source YOUR_PATH/dimon/bin/activate pip install torch matplotlib scipy scikit-learn

 ## Examples
 This repository contains three examples: solving the Laplace equation on 2D domains, solving reaction-diffusion equations on 2D annulus, and predicting electrical wave propagation on patient-specific left ventricles.

-To train DIMON, please follow these steps
+0. download data to the main folder

+1. create a virtual environment and install packages 'python -m venv dimon'
+'source YOUR_PATH/dimon/bin/activate'
+'pip install torch matplotlib scipy scikit-learn'

+2.